DNWMNCR/JavaForSmallTeams/specifics/100_know_how_to_implement_hashcode_and_equals.md

 b.equals(a) // false, a violation of symmetry
 ```

-If you find yourself in a situation where you need to consider the nuances of whether subclasses are equal to their parents we strongly suggest you reconsider your design.
+If you find yourself in a situation where you need to consider the nuances of whether subclasses are equal to their parents then we strongly suggest you reconsider your design.

-Having to think about maintaining the equals contract in a class hierarchy is painful and you shouldn't need to put yourself, or your team, through this for normal server side coding tasks.
+Having to think about maintaining the equals contract in a class hierarchy is painful and you shouldn't need to put yourself, or your team, through this for normal server-side coding tasks.

 In the majority of cases if you think it makes sense for your class to implement `hashCode` and `equals` we strongly suggest you make your class final so hierarchies do not need to be considered.